NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 ![Manage users home page](/images/manage-users-home.png)

-On the Manage users home page, you can see invited, active and deactivated users.
+In the Manage users section, you can see invited, active and deactivated users.

 Invited means users who have been added to RAVS but have not yet logged in.
 Deactivated means users who have either not logged in to RAVS for 90 days, or have been deactivated by a lead administrator.